Gaius-Augustus/BRAKER/README.md

 One or several command line arguments to be passed to AUGUSTUS, if several arguments are given, separate them by whitespace, i.e. `"--first_arg=sth --second_arg=sth"`.
 This may be be useful if you know that gene prediction in your particular species benefits from a particular AUGUSTUS argument during the prediction step.

-### --cores=INT
+### --threads=INT

-Specifies the maximum number of cores that can be used during computation.
-BRAKER has to run some steps on a single core, others can take advantage of multiple cores.
-If you use more than 8 cores, this will not speed up all parallelized steps, in particular, the time consuming `optimize_augustus.pl` will not use more than 8 cores.
-However, if you don’t mind some cores being idle, using more than 8 cores will speed up other steps.
+Specifies the maximum number of threads that can be used during computation.
+BRAKER has to run some steps on a single thread, others can take advantage of multiple threads.
+If you use more than 8 threads, this will not speed up all parallelized steps, in particular, the time consuming `optimize_augustus.pl` will not use more than 8 threads.
+However, if you don’t mind some threads being idle, using more than 8 threads will speed up other steps.

 ### --fungus